An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

-Here, we present a novel method, in which we compute $p$ in a multi-step rather than one-time way.
-The rationale behind it is that we first obtain a coarse-version result (CVR), which possibly is far away from the accurate value of $p$.
-We make a comparison between the CVR and the probability threshold $p_t$, and check if $o$ can be pruned based on the current information.
+Our method computes $p$ in a multi-step rather than one-time way.
+We call it the multi-step mechanism.
+Briefly speaking, we first obtain a coarse-version result (CVR), which is possibly far away from the accurate value of $p$.
+We then make a comparison between the CVR and $p_t$, and check if $o$ can be pruned based on the current information.
 If otherwise, we refine the CVR by the further computation.

-\subsubsection{\textbf{Uniform distribution PDF}}
+\subsubsection{{Uniform distribution PDF}}

+To apply the multi-step mechanism to the case of uniform distribution PDF, we need to find appropriate \textit{carriers} (or things) to which we can apply the multi-step mechanism.

+Suppose that there is a closed region with many holes.
+Its exact area clearly equals that the area of the closed region subtracts the areas of all holes.
+In contrast, if we compute the area of the closed region, but do not subtract the areas of holes, we shall get the most coarse result.
+Furthermore, we can easily see that this coarse result can be gradually refined by subtracting the rest of holes one by one.
+Hence, the holes here are taken as the \textit{carriers}.
+Based on this intuition, it is not difficult to develop the followings.

-For ease of understanding the following details, we first should note that the uncertainty region $u$ is a single subdivision (possibly) with holes; and $s$ may be multiple subdivisions (i.e., $|s|>1$) and each subdivision (possibly) has holes \cite{ZhijieWang:ProbabilisticCORR}. \begin{definition}[ Outer ring and inner ring] Given a closed region $c$ with a hole $h$, the boundary of $c$ and the one of $h$ are termed as the outer ring and inner ring of $c$, respectively. \end{definition}
+For ease of understanding the details, we first should note that the uncertainty region $u$ is a single subdivision (possibly) with holes; and $s$ may be multiple subdivisions (i.e., $|s|>1$) and each subdivision (possibly) has holes.
+Given a closed region $c$ with a hole $h$, we say the boundary of $c$ is the \textit{outer ring} of $c$, and say the boundary of $h$ is the \textit{inner ring} of $c$.
+We also use $\alpha (\cdot)$ to denote the area of a geometry.

 Let $u_o$ be the outer ring of uncertainty region $u$, $u_h^i$ be the $i$th hole in $u$, and $\mathscr H$ be the set of holes in $u$, where $|\mathscr H|\geq 0$.
 We have

 Similarly, let $s[i]$ be the $i$th subdivision of $s$, $s[i]_o$ be the outer ring of $s[i]$, $s[i]_h^j$ be the $j$th hole in $s[i]$, and $|s[i]_h|$ be the number of holes in $s[i]$.
 We have